 Where To Stay In Cyprus With A Family?

-A lot goes in to determining the perfect destination when travelling as a family, especially if that includes young children.
+A lot goes in to determining the perfect family friendly destination when travelling as a family, especially if that includes young children.
 How much there is to do, how much travelling will be involved, how far it is from the airport; these will all have to be taken into consideration before deciding on where to stay.

 Thankfully, there is one location in Cyprus that ticks all of those boxes, and that is Larnaca.
 Featuring a huge range of things to do and see, both historical and touristy, as well as a location near to the airport, it sets itself apart as the ideal location for families.